MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/editor-tooling.md

 > [!NOTE]
 > Taking screenshots from a standalone build is not supported by this tool.

-Screenshots can be easily capture while in the editor by selecting `Window > Graphics Tools > Take Screenshot` and then selecting your desired option.
+Screenshots can be easily captured while in the editor by selecting **Window > Graphics Tools > Take Screenshot** and then selecting your desired option.

 > [!TIP]
 > Make sure to have the game window tab visible if capturing while not playing, or a screenshot may not be saved.